MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 ### Marketing

 As a marketing specialist implementing a new campaign, Real-Time Analytics allows you to analyze the immediate impact of your campaign on sales, inventory, and logistics.
 You can stream large volumes of data into your KQL database through Eventstream with a latency of a few seconds, then use a KQL queryset to analyze your campaign's performance and visualize your findings in a shareable Power BI report.
 You can use these insights to modify your variables and easily view the impact on your campaign in real-time.
-You can also grant view or editing access to either the entirety of your Fabric workspace, or just your KQL database to different teams in your company to assist in optimizing your campaign.
+You can also grant view access to your KQL database to different teams in your company to analyze your streaming data and make adjustments to the cost and production of the product accordingly.

 ## How to work in Real-Time Analytics?